 8) Pool Builders That Can Start Right Away

 It sounds convenient to have a pool contractor who can start a project immediately, but don’t get too excited just yet.
-The best builders not only have a list of satisfied clients, but also a schedule full of current clients.
+The best builders not only have a list of satisfied clients but also a schedule full of current clients.
 The ability to start working for you right away indicates a lack of ongoing projects.
 Or, they may be overburdening their schedule because they are desperate for money.
 Both of these should warn you to proceed with caution.
-In many cases it simply means the builder has the staff to deal with the seasonality of his business and manages projects properly.
+In many cases, it simply means the builder has the staff to deal with the seasonality of his business and manages projects properly.
 The worst combination is an unusually low price along with the ability to start right away.

 9) Lack of References

-The pool contractor should be able to give you a list of past clients who have agreed to be contacted for a recommendation.
+The pool contractor should be able to give you a list of previous customers who have agreed to be contacted for a recommendation.
 Some pool companies may not wish to provide past client names if the clients are major celebrities, but this is a relatively rare occurrence.
 A lack of references could indicate a relatively new business, but if they cannot give you the name of any happy customers, and can’t explain why, consider that a red flag.

-Note that this also applies to any subcontractors the pool builder may work with.
+Note that this also applies to any subcontractors the potential pool builder may work with.
 You want to be sure that every company involved in building your pool is reliable, solvent, and qualified.
 Your choice of pool company should provide you with sufficient information about their network of subcontractors.
 By the same token, don’t rely too heavily on references.
-Even a builder who has mad clients all over town, he will still have a bunch of great reviews so this should be a smaller part of your decision-making process, especially today with on-line reviews so easy to find.
+Even a builder who has mad clients all over town, he will still have a bunch of great reviews, so this should be a smaller part of your decision-making process, especially today with online reviews so easy to find.

 10) Poor Communication